-How to to classify discrete reflection groups in hyperbolic space?
-1. They correspond to some polytopes (described by some diagrams); 2.
-Combinatorics of these polytopes is described by:
+How to classify tesselations in hyperbolic space?

-a. subdiagrams corresponding to finite subgroups (classified); b. minimal subdiagrams corresponding to infinite subgroups.
+- 1. They correspond to some polytopes (described by some diagrams); - 2.
+Combinatorics of these polytopes is described by: - a. subdiagrams corresponding to finite objects (classified); - b. minimal subdiagrams correponding to infinite objects.

 Idea: Classify minimal non-decomposable quivers.